'Such a big heart': Tributes flow for man swept away in West Coast river after jet boat crash

 "I wish you realised how many people there are out here who love you so much."

-Police were first called to the scene, about 1km upstream from the William Stewart Bridge, about 2.25pm yesterday.
+Police were first called to the scene, about 1km upstream from the William Stewart Bridge, about 2.25pm on Friday.

 A photo posted to social media appeared to show family laying flowers at Taramakau River during the search.